pcduino/pcduino8-uno-kernel/README.md

-# How to compile this kernel module
+# How to compile this kernel source

-This tutorial will tell you how to compile this kernel source code for pcDuino8 Uno and generat a uImage which includes kernel and uboot.
+This tutorial will tell you how to compile this kernel source code for pcDuino8 Uno and generate a uImage which includes kernel and uboot.

 ## PC: Ubuntu 14.04 (X64)
 ### 1. Install related tools